Estimate Settings

 Learn the difference between Margin and Markup to help determine which settings will work best for you.

 Misunderstanding the differences between Margins and Markups can lead to prices being set higher or lower than competitors, causing lost sales or profits.
-Take a look at the charts below to compare the two and determine how you would like to set up your profit settings
+To avoid these types of issues, take a look at the charts below to compare the two and determine how you would like to set up your profit settings.

 Margins At a Glance